aida-ugent/graphTDA/README.md

 - Open 'graphTDA.Rproj' in Rstudio.
 - Build --> Clean and Rebuild.
 - Open a tutorial from Rstudio and you are good to go!

+Or:
+- You can explore the results of the scripts immideately in github from the 'tutorials/R_Markdown' folder.

+For deeper exploration, you can find all function and their parameter definitions in the 'R' folder.

 # Tutorials